LargeNFT/large-nft/README.md

 * Provide the IPFS hash.
 * Remix existing ideas.

----

-## Publish to Ethereum, IPFS, and Git

 ### Export collection metadata to IPFS.
 * Connect to browser-based node or configure remote IPFS api.
 * NFT metadata, images, animations, and backup data are exported to IPFS.